Advanced eXtensible Interface

 The Advanced eXtensible Interface (AXI) is an on-chip communication bus protocol and is part of the Advanced Microcontroller Bus Architecture specification (AMBA).
-AXI had been introduced in 2003 with the AMBA3 specification.
-In 2010, a new revision of AMBA, AMBA4, defined the AXI4, AXI4-Lite and AXI4-Stream protocols.
 AXI is royalty-free and its specification is freely available from ARM.

 AMBA AXI specifies many optional signals, which can be included depending on the specific requirements of the design, making AXI a versatile bus for numerous applications.

 While the communication over an AXI bus is between a single initiator and a single target, the specification includes detailed descriptions and signals to include N:M interconnects, able to extend the bus to topologies with multiple initiators and targets.

+AXI3 was introduced in 2003 with the AMBA3 specification.
+In 2010, a new revision of AMBA, AMBA4, defined the AXI4, AXI4-Lite and AXI4-Stream protocols.
 AMBA AXI4, AXI4-Lite and AXI4-Stream have been adopted by Xilinx and many of its partners as a main communication bus in their products.
+AMBA5 with AXI5 was released in 2022, adding atomicity, data protection, and cache operations.
+A new ACE (AXI Coherency Extension) is specified.